Table of Contents

 Can I use a test from high school or another university for language course placement?

-No, tests from other institutions are not intended for language course placement at U of M. The only tests calibrated for language course placement at U of M are the EPT for placement into second-year language courses (1003-1004), and the LPE for placement into third-year language courses (3000-level).
+No, tests from other institutions are not intended for language course placement at the University of Minnesota Twin Cities.
+The only tests calibrated for language course placement are the Entrance Proficiency Test (EPT) for placement into second-year language courses (1003-1004), and the Language Proficiency Exam (LPE) for placement into third-year language courses (3000-level).

 Can I take the EPT during orientation?

-Ideally, you should complete the entire EPT online at least two weeks before coming to campus for orientation.
+Ideally, you should complete the entire Entrance Proficiency Test (EPT) online at least two weeks before coming to campus for orientation.

 What if I can't finish the test by the deadline?

-You may not register for a second-year language course (1003 or 1004 in French, German, or Spanish) or the accelerated course (SMLI 1225) without first passing the EPT.
+You may not register for a second-year language course (1003 or 1004 in French, German, or Spanish) or the accelerated course (SMLI 1225 for Somali) without first passing the Entrance Proficiency Test (EPT).

 If you do not complete the EPT by the time you are scheduled to register for classes, your registration for a language course will be delayed.